How Much Does a Thatched Roof Cost?

 You will need scaffolding for the job to be safe.
 The cost of erecting a scaffold tower ranges from £200 - £300.
 Scaffolding on three sides of a semi-detached house will cost between £800 - £1,000, while scaffolding on three sides of a detached bungalow will cost between £600 - £700.

-You will also need timber if it is needed, which will cost you £33 - £50 depending on how many you need and the size of the timber.
-You will need a thatched cartridge which will cost £170 - £220.
+You may also need timber which will cost you £33 - £50, depending on how much you need and the size of the timber.
+You will need a thatched cartridge, which will cost £170 - £220.
 This creates the spars using wood.

 When obtaining quotations, it's critical to inquire about what's included.
 Some quotes may have higher pricing but include everything you need to thatch your roof, whereas others with lower prices may have a few surprises in the shape of additional charges at the end.

-What are the Additional Costs of Building a Thatched Roof?
+What Affects the Cost of a Thatched Roof?

 When pricing for a thatch roof, a thatcher must consider a variety of things.
 Size, material, access, scaffolding requirements, features, complexity, and location are all aspects to consider.
 Therefore, a property visit is always required, and pricing might vary substantially.